-Work these 10 tips into your telecommuting working day and you can tick 'Take care of myself' off your to-do list.
+Keep scrolling and incorporate our 10 tips into your working day – with our help, you can tick 'Take care of myself' off the to-do list.

 When we’re in the office, we leave our desks for conversations with colleagues, trips to the photocopier or bathroom, or to get a hot drink.

-Try to build movement and stretches into your home working day.
-You can do this by:
+You can build movement and stretches into your home working day.
+For example, try:

 Hours spent looking at a computer screen won't do your eyes any favours.
 It's always a good idea to adjust the brightness and contrast controls on your screen, depending on how light your room is.

 If you're using a Windows PC to work from home, adjust your brightness by going to Settings > System > Display.